We started by confessing that we hadn't done our homework for Namibia.

 Sorris Sorris Lodge and the Supreme Mountain of Namibia

-As happened at the Damaraland Camp and is characteristic of the region, the dawn opens up to us a new improbable place.
-The warm morning light falls on the lodge's terrace on one side and, on the other, outbuildings, placed on the slope of another large hill of pink granite pebbles.
+The warm morning light falls on the terrace of the lodge on one side and on other outbuildings, arranged on the slope of yet another large hillock of pink granite pebbles.

-The sun soon passed behind the lodge.
-Finally, he highlighted the setting in front of that privileged amphitheater, handpicked by Victor Azevedo, a businessman who has long breathed Africa – he lived in Angola, South Africa, then Namibia – and which, after triumphing in restoration, bet on a network of lodges that would reveal selected Namibian spaces.
+Finally, it highlights the scenery ahead of that privileged amphitheater, handpicked by Victor Azevedo, a businessman who has breathed Africa for a long time – he lived in Angola, South Africa, then Namibia – and which, after triumphing in restoration, bet on a network of lodges that would reveal selected Namibian spaces.

-In front of us, a good distance away, we had the sandy bed of the Ugab River and the alluvial plain that the savage floods of the rainy season spread.
+Ahead, at a good distance, we had the sandy bed of the Ugab River.
+And the alluvial plain spread by the fulminating floods of the rainy season.

-Above, Brandberg towered over an impressive 2573 meter rock mass, the queen mountain of Namibia.
-For 72 hours the eccentric geology of Damaraland dazzled us.
-We decided to extend our stay at Sorris Sorris with a clear objective: to continue to admire it.
+We decided to extend our stay at Sorris Sorris with a very clear objective: to be able to continue to admire it.